3 Common Reasons for Construction Disputes – and 3 Ways to Prevent Them

 Three Ways to Prevent Disputes

-While there are many ways to prevent disputes during your project, clear expectations, consistent communication, and thoughtful planning are all crucial to reducing risk of claims.
+While there are many ways to prevent disputes during your project, clear expectations, consistent communication, and thoughtful planning are all crucial to reducing claims.

 1. Set Clear Expectations